ethanlabs101/gameguardian-lua-script/README.md

 Welcome to my beginnings in Lua scripting and reverse engineering.
 This repository contains my early GameGuardian script, created for research, learning, and personal development.

 > ⚠️ Disclaimer: Use for educational and research purposes only.
-I am not responsible for any misuse of these scripts.
+I am not responsible for any misuse of this script.

 ---

 ## 💻 About

 This script marks my starting point in tool development, automation, and reverse engineering on mobile games.
-They show practical Lua scripting, memory manipulation experiments, and my early approach to building custom tools.
+This shows practical Lua scripting, memory manipulation experiments, and my early approach to building custom tools.

 -This script was created a few updates ago, functionality is not guaranteed.
 This scripts purpose is to document my technical growth and achievements, as well as be a research resource for lua script developers.